The Great Snake: Plot

-He was all yellow, is tunic and trousers were gold, that brocade the priests wear, and his wide girdle with a pattern and tassels hanging, from it was brocade too, only it shone greenish.
-His cap was yellow with red flaps on both sides, and his boots were gold too. [...]
-And his eyes were green, like a cat's.
-But they had a kind look.
-He was the same height as Semyonich and not stout, but heavy.
+He was [dressed] all yellow, his tunic (kaftan) and trousers were of gold, that brocade the priests wear, and [around his kaftan] his wide girdle with a pattern and tassels hanging, from it was brocade too, only it shone greenish.
+His [shapka hat] was yellow with red flaps on both sides, and his boots were red too. [...]
+And his eyes were green,[...]
 The earth sank under him where he stood.